HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

 ---
 # Name of file/service
 courseed.js
-Function FetchGitHubRepo()
+Function: FetchGitHubRepo()

 ## Description
 Used to fetch and validate data from GitHub repository.
 If successful it return true, otherwise false.

 ## Input Parameters
 - Parameter: gitHubURL
-   - Type: String
+   - Type: ?
    - Description: Describe parameter.
 Stored as *varchar(256)* in the database

+- Parameter: action
+   - Type: ?
+   - Description: Specifies the action

 ## Calling Methods
 - POST